 Tribe, friend squad, mom club, girl team, whatever you want to call it.
+Not everybody has one.
 I don’t have one.
-I don’t have one set of friends who are my go-tos for shopping trips, coffee dates or girls’ weekends.
+I don’t have one set of friends who are my go-tos for shopping trips, coffee dates, or yoga sessions.
 There isn’t a trio of girlfriends I text every day, or even see every month.
 And guess what?
 I’m good.

 ~I’ve realized that sometimes the best circle you have in your life was created for you.
 My mom and sisters are a constant lifeline of support and friendship for me.
 It’s a beautiful thing when you WANT to hang out with your family.
 And you find yourself counting the days until you see them again!

 I don’t have that one group of besties I do everything with during the week.
 I don’t meet anyone at Starbucks every Thursday after pilates.
 And I don’t road trip with the same set of friends every summer.

 I have small circles of crazy, beautiful friendships that I cherish, and wouldn’t trade.
 Not even for Taylor Swift’s squad.
 Pinky promise.